Generative random latent features models and statistics of natural images: Data patterns and distributions of observables

+To explore the effects that statistically dependent mixing of features has on the structure of data, we first choose a trivial modulation of the matrix $\mathbf U$ by setting all elements of $\mathbf S$ to unity:

-where $U_n$ is a vector of length $\ld$ giving the $n$'th column of the $\ld\times N$ coefficient matrix $\mathbf U$.
-Each vector $U_n$ is drawn from the Dirichlet distribution.
-The entries of the feature matrix $\mathbf V$ are i.i.d.\ Gaussian random variables.
+Furthermore, we again take the entries of the feature matrix $\mathbf V$ as i.~i.~d.
+Gaussian random variables.
+We will refer to this model as the \textit{Dirichlet-Gaussian} model.
 For convenience, we will set $\mu_V=0$ and $\sigma_V^2=1$ in the following, unless explicitly stated otherwise.